DEATH ON THE PRAIRIE

 About the Author

-Bestselling author Kathleen Ernst writes award-winning mysteries as well as historical fiction and non-fiction for adults and young readers.
-Her work has earned numerous honors, including an Emmy, and nominations for Edgar Allan Poe and Agatha Christie awards.
+Bestselling author Kathleen Ernst writes award-winning mysteries, historical fiction, and non-fiction for adults and young readers.

 | JOIN HER EMAIL LIST